instancio/instancio/website/docs/user-guide.md

 ## Parameterized Tests

-Using the {{InstancioSource}} annotation it is possible to have arguments provided directly to a `@ParameterizedTest` test method.
-This works with a single argument and multiple arguments, each class representing one argument.
+The {{ InstancioSource }} annotation allows you to provide arguments directly to a `@ParameterizedTest` method.
+This works for both single and multiple arguments, with each class representing one argument.

 !!! warning "Using `@ParameterizedTest` requires the `junit-jupiter-params` dependency."
     See <a href="https://junit.org/junit5/docs/current/user-guide/#writing-tests-parameterized-tests-setup" target="_blank">JUnit documentation for details</a>.